15Dkatz/deck-of-cards-api-wrapper/README.md

 # Deck of Cards API Wrapper

-The original API is found here: [https://github.com/crobertsbmw/deckofcards](https://github.com/crobertsbmw/deckofcards)

-The intention of this repo is to wrap requests from the deck of cards API in a CORS-disabled API.
-That way, requests to the original API can occur while in development, without passing the browser same origin security policy.
+This wrap requests from the [deck of cards API](https://github.com/crobertsbmw/deckofcards), to apply an open Access-Control-Allow-Origin header.
+That way, requests to the original API can occur while in development, without browser same-origin-policy issues.

 ## This API wrapper supports two requests: